 The average cost of kitchen remodeling for your average-sized kitchen will be over $20,000.
 The final cost will depend on the size of your kitchen as well as how luxurious cabinets or appliances you want to install.
 A major kitchen renovation may cost you anywhere between $40,000 to $70,000.

-Here is the deal: 1) Do you HAVE TO change your cabinets and renovate your kitchen?
-2) Or do you really want to invest to make your kitchen a beautiful space with good American-made cabinets that provide lifetime warranty?
+2) Or do you really want to invest to make your kitchen a beautiful space with good American-made cabinets that provide a lifetime warranty?

 Admit it.
 Every time you watch Gordon Ramsay, Paula Deen, Rachael Ray and Tom Colicchio whip up delicious food on YouTube, you pay as much attention to the color of the kitchen cabinet and its simple-yet-aesthetic appeal as to the amount of salt that is added.
 But the task of remodeling your kitchen remains a mere footnote in the long list of things you need to do.
 Worry not.
 Here’s your step-by-step guide to what you need to spend on, how much to spend on it, and how you can cut costs without lowering the quality of your remodeled kitchen.

 1) Make a budget.
 And Stick to It